okeeffed/cheat-sheets/Advanced-React-Redux.md

 How to deal with a CORS No Access-Control-Allow-Origin - it's essentially a security protocol.

 In an example of how it works, a AJAX request from `google.com` to `google.com` with the same domain, subdomain and port matching means that the request is okay, but trying to do it from `google.com` to `github.com` as an example won't match and the request is denied unless the server allows it to happen.

+This wasn't an issue with `Postman` because enforcing CORS will need either the `Host` or `Origin` header which is trivially easy to fake.